 The Initial Run

+“Zoo” initially ran on CBS for three seasons, airing Tuesdays at 10 pm.
+“Zoo” was initially slotted as a replacement for “Under the Dome” in 2015, another sci-fi-themed show which was itself canceled in 2014 after three seasons.
 The show initially ran on CBS for three seasons.
 It premiered back in the summer of 2015 with a 13-episode opening season, which aired between June 30 and September 15.
 Airing Tuesdays at 10pm, the show replaced the network’s surprise sci-fi hit “Under the Dome”, which was canceled in 2014 after three years on the air.

 Netflix and Amazon Battle

-The trend continued throughout the third season, which opened with just under 3 million viewers and closed with 2.8 million viewers.
+As the original core viewers (perhaps alienated and confused by the increasingly weird plot twists) dropped away, the downward trend continued throughout the third season, which opened with just under 3 million viewers and closed with 2.8 million viewers.
 The season average was 2.65 million viewers with a 0.51 rating in the coveted 18-49 demo.

 Will There Be a Season 4?